 - The Un-Smile: The members of the Volunteers Fighting Disease always have extremely unnerving grins plastered on their faces.

 - Villain Ball: Dr. Orwell, despite otherwise being a competent baddie, chooses a rather poor trigger word for the factory workers (fire), requiring the entire subject to be banned from discussion at the mill.
-Her word for Klaus ("inordinate"} is a fairly obscure word, but she simply got unlucky that the Baudelaires were so educated and just happened to use it repeatedly.
+Her word for Klaus ("inordinate") is fairly obscure, but she simply got unlucky that the Baudelaires were so educated and just happened to use it repeatedly.

 - Villain Song: